What a Practical SMB Risk Management Lifecycle Looks Like

 • Businesses that follow a structured IT risk management lifecycle experience 50% fewer operational disruptions (source: ISACA Cybersecurity Report 2023).

-• A risk management lifecycle isn’t a one-time project — it’s a continuous, repeatable process that protects growth.
+• A risk management lifecycle isn’t a one-time project.
+It’s a continuous, repeatable process that protects growth.

 • Small and mid-sized businesses (SMBs) can implement a right-sized lifecycle without enterprise-level complexity or cost.

-Introduction: Good Risk Management Doesn’t End — It Evolves
+Good Risk Management Doesn’t End.
+It Evolves.

 That’s the missing link.